jo13310/FM_Reloaded/.github/readme.md

 See the full license here:
 [https://creativecommons.org/licenses/by-nc/4.0/](https://creativecommons.org/licenses/by-nc/4.0/)
 ___

 ### NOTE: This application involves modifying your FM game files.
 Some mods work, some mods don't.
 It is not a substitute or plug-and-play solution.
 It simply makes the distrubtion and installation of mods simpler.
-You should know how to verify your game files, and undo any changes if need be.
+You should know how to verify your game files, and undo any changes if need be